What a day! What a way to end the week traveling and touring in Dordogne. Let’s just say, it ended on a very high note.

 Before we ended our “reunion” tour, we were giving ourselves the last “treat” of our journey.
 As you may remember, we planned two special treats for the trip.
 One was an overnight stay and dinner in a chateau.
 The last we scheduled for today.
-We went to see a royal chateau.
+We ventured into the Loire Valley to see one of the most magical royal chateaus in France.
 More than that, we experienced the chateau from every angle possible.

 The Château at Chenonceau